 Built in 1748 to replace an earlier Guildhall / Markethall and to house the county Assizes, it is the centre piece of the town, the Town Council’s meeting place, the location for a host of musical, theatrical and historical events, a wedding venue and home to the weekly Thursday market.

-Montgomery, formerly the county town of the County of this name, is, in this year, 2017, celebrating the 750th anniversary of the granting of its charter by Henry Ill.
-The original document no longer survives, but the town possesses Inspeximus (confirmatory), charters of Henry Vlll Henry Vlll, Elizabeth I and Charles ll The town was granted borough status by a Royal Charter of 1227.
+Montgomery, formerly the county town of the County of this name, celebrated it's 750th anniversary of the granting of its charter by Henry III.
+The original document no longer survives, but the town possesses Inspeximus (confirmatory), charters of Henry VIII Henry VIII, Elizabeth I and Charles II The town was granted borough status by a Royal Charter of 1227.

 Montgomery became the county town of the newly-created Montgomeryshire in 1536.
 It was governed by a Corporation, headed by two Capital Bailiffs known as the High Bailiff and the Low Bailiff, who presided over the Borough's Court of Record.
 The Old Corporation was abolished under the Municipal Corporations Act 1885, and was replaced with an elected Mayor and council, under a new Charter of Incorporation in 1885.